Besides the Martinis, girls and guns, one of the coolest features of any Bond novel or film, is the...

 Ian Fleming

-Fleming, a keen bird watcher while living at his Goldeneye estate in Jamaica, owned the book.
+Fleming, a keen bird watcher while living at his Goldeneye estate in Jamaica, knew the book.
 He later explained that he chose the name of its author for the hero of his first Bond novel Casino Royale in 1953, because he wanted a name that sounded 'as ordinary as possible'.
 Fleming wrote to the real Bond's wife, "It struck me that this brief, unromantic, Anglo-Saxon and yet very masculine name was just what I needed, and so a second James Bond was born."

 Comments